hame25/perf-calendar/README.md

 |:--------------------------------------:|
 | Android/iOS marketshare (Android is red line)               |

-From the sample of data I looked at, only **43.6%** of page loads came came from Android device models that score **1000** or above on GeekBench (remember an iPhone purchased within the last 4 years is scoring > 2000).
+From the sample of data I looked at, only **43.6%** of Android page loads came from device models that score **1000** or above on GeekBench (remember an iPhone purchased within the last 4 years is scoring > 2000).

-So thats **~29%** of overall users that could at best (and most likely worse) have a mobile device **3x times less powerful** than the latest high powered iPhone.
+So thats **~29%** of overall web users that could at best (and most likely worse) have a mobile device **3x times less powerful** than the latest high powered iPhone.
 How does the experience look to them?

 Are we considering these users whilst developing and testing the applications we're responsible for?